fmartinou/whats-up-docker/docs/registries/hub/README.md

 For example,
 - if your login is `johndoe`
 - and your password is `2c1bd872-efb6-4f3a-81aa-724518a0a592`
-- the resulted encoding string would be `am9obmRvZToyYzFiZDg3Mi1lZmI2LTRmM2EtODFhYS03MjQ1MThhMGE1OTI=`
+- the resulting encoded string would be `am9obmRvZToyYzFiZDg3Mi1lZmI2LTRmM2EtODFhYS03MjQ1MThhMGE1OTI=`

 ```bash
 WUD_REGISTRY_HUB_AUTH=am9obmRvZToyYzFiZDg3Mi1lZmI2LTRmM2EtODFhYS03MjQ1MThhMGE1OTI=